usamanoman/getting-started-with-botsify/README.md

 Verifying Application Connection
 ---------------

+### Verification from facebook

-Once you see this “Green Check mark”.
+Once you see this **Green Check mark**.
 It is a clear signal that you have successfully connected your application and Botsify.

-To setup a webhook you need to go to “Your Facebook Application -> Messenger -> Setup Webhook”.
+To setup a webhook you need to go to **Your Facebook Application -> Messenger -> Setup Webhook**.
 You will see a webhook configuration form like in the snapshot below.

- * Now turn on your application in Botsify.
-You can also use this button to turn it off anytime to switch from **Bot mode** to **manual mode**.
- * Go to your facebook page (which you connected)
- * Send message to the page and type **Hi**.
- * You should get an automated **Bot** response telling you that you have successfully configured your Bot.

 ``` javascript
 Flatdoc.run({